 Switching Basics

-A Network Switch is a Layer 2 device that connects devices within a Local Area Network (LAN) and uses MAC addresses to forward data to the correct destination.
-Unlike a hub, which broadcasts data to everyone, a switch intelligently directs traffic.
+A Network Switch is a Layer 2 device that connects devices within a Local Area Network (LAN) and uses MAC addresses to forward data efficiently.

-The core of switching logic is the MAC Address Table (Content Addressable Memory).
-This table maps MAC addresses to specific switch ports and VLANs.
+The core of switching logic is the MAC Address Table.
+This table maps MAC addresses to specific switch ports.

 Aging Timer

-The switch starts forwarding the frame as soon as the Destination MAC is read.
-It is faster (lower latency) but may forward corrupted frames.
+Cut-Through Forwards as soon as the destination MAC is read.
+Fastest, but forwards corrupted frames.

 Switch# show mac address-table